albertho425/albertho425/README.md

 :smiley: I'm in IT & e-Learning (LMS admin) and am also studying **web development.**

-:v: I have 🇺🇸🇨🇦 work permits
+:v: I have 🇺🇸 and 🇨🇦 work permits

-:computer: I'm currently implemnting a new learning management system and migrating an existing website.
+:computer: I'm currently implemnting a new learning management system, migrating a website, and building *CRUD* web apps

 :point_down: Scroll down for contact info, current tools, statistics, and public repositories.